zulip/zulip-archive/hosting.md

 instance and build the basic HTML structure, but it leaves it to you to actually host the data on some server.

-In other words, Zulip is not opinionated about you serve the HTML (and in some ways the entire mission of this project is to empower you to put your data where you want).
+In other words, Zulip is not opinionated about how you serve the HTML (and in some ways the entire mission of this project is to empower you to put your data where you want).